Nile virus requires warm weather (over 80F) to replicate within the mosquito multiplying from the gut to the salivary gland.

 Mosquitoes themselves are more hardy than the virus.
 Depending on the species, they overwinter as adults or eggs

 and continue their life cycle in the spring when temperatures are consistently above freezing.
 Those which overwinter

-Those which overwinter as eggs can hatch in large numbers when they become submerged by melting snow (these
+as eggs can hatch in large numbers when they become submerged by melting snow (these are the earliest

-sphaericus, and spinosad, the most recently available bacterial larvicide.
-The growth regulator, methoprene is also
+and spinosad, the most recently available bacterial larvicide.
+The growth regulator, methoprene is also a low toxicity

-a low toxicity pesticide which prevents maturation beyond pupation.
-Due to its high cost it is used sparingly in situations
+pesticide which prevents maturation beyond pupation.
+Due to its high cost it is used sparingly in situations where long-term

-tension of the water so that they drown.
-It is no longer manufactured so we are using it sparingly to make it last.
+of the water so that they drown.
+It is no longer manufactured so we are saving the small amount left for sites

-Eventually we will repace it with a paraffinic white mineral oil which will be used just as sparingly in situations
+with difficult access and pupa.
+It has been replaced by a paraffinic white mineral oil which is used sparingly in situations

 with plenty of pupa.